It is a chronic pain condition. It is usually the result of or is accompanied by injury, illness, or infection.

 Typically, the pain is due to injury or illness.
 For example, if you drop a heavy book on your foot, your nervous system sends pain signals immediately after the book arrives.

 People with this type of pain may experience burning pain.
-The pain can be constant or it can happen randomly.
-A feeling of numbness or loss of sensation is also common.
-Neuropathic pain may get worse over time or it may get better.
+The pain can be constant, or it can happen randomly.
+A feeling of numbness or loss of sensation is also familiar.
+Neuropathic pain may get worse over time, or it may get better.

 About 1 in 3 Americans experience chronic pain.
 Of these, 1 in 5 experiences neuropathic pain.
-One study estimates that up to 10 percent of Americans experience some form of neuropathic pain.
+One study estimates that up to 10 percent of Americans experience neuropathic pain.

-Understanding the possible causes can help you find better treatments and ways to prevent pain from getting worse over time.
+Understanding the possible causes can help you find better treatments and ways to prevent pain from worsening over time.